frejlarssen/gnucash-codecrucible-reports/README.md

 ## Reports

-This is repository contains one custom reports for GnuCash 5, customized for CodeCrucible.
+This is repository contains custom reports for GnuCash 5, customized for CodeCrucible.

-The report is:
+The reports are:

 * Transaction Report Extended (`transaction-extended.scm`)

+* Project Balance (`project-tags-balance.scm`)

 (More fancy ones will be added later.
 (Pie-charts etc would be cool.))